ericjang/aibook/sources/chapter03.md

 Likewise, we must draw an imaginary boundary separating “what neural nets can do” from “what neural nets cannot do” - one cannot fully understand one without the other.

 In the previous chapter we discussed how general methods can get even mroe general when they subsume the design process itself - we can go increasingly meta.
 While this principle singularly explains why ML works (use data, make fewer and fewer assumptions), it gets exponentially more expensive each time we attempt to go up the “meta” optimization hierarchy.

-Furthermore, even if the high level recipe is obvious, execution is everything and it may be quite challenging to formulate problems in the right way.
-There are countless minutiae of obstacles that appear once you get down to the implementation details.
-For example, multi-task systems - things that are supposed to handle multiple different types of inputs - can sometimes from catastrophic forgetting, where the acquisition of one knowledge annihilates knowledge of how to do another (as opposed to an optimistic story where they help each other):

-Optimizing a single Decision vs. lifetime of decisions vs. entire evolutionary history of all decisions

-Behavioral Process
-Optimization Criterion
-(how to make it better)
-Inference Time
-Training Time for improving the process
-L1 Single image rollout
-Differentiable loss +Feed-forward net (CNN, MLP)
-50ms
-hours
-L2 Single episode of experience (inference)
-Sequence net (RNN, Transformer) + Differentiable loss 5s days
-L3 Single lifetime (sequence of episodes)
-Very big sequence net + differentiable loss
-500s
-weeks
-L4 Generations
-(Sequence of lifetimes)
-Evolutionary Strategies / Meta-Optimization
-(desirable evolutionary trajectory)
-50000s
-months/years

-Research Loop